Cliffsiu/Excel_VBA/README.md

    * Navigating between worksheets with shortcut macros.

 ## Getting Started
-Prerequisites
+### Prerequisites
-Microsoft Excel (2016 or later recommended).
+   * Microsoft Excel (2016 or later recommended).
-Basic understanding of VBA (Visual Basic for Applications).
+   * Basic understanding of VBA (Visual Basic for Applications).

-Installation
+### Installation
-Enable the Developer Tab:
+1. Enable the Developer Tab:
-Open Excel.
+   * Open Excel.
-Go to File > Options > Customize Ribbon.
+   * Go to 'File' > 'Options' > 'Customize Ribbon'.
-Check the Developer option and click OK.
+   * Check the Developer option and click 'OK'.

-Access VBA Editor:
+2. Access VBA Editor:
-Press Alt + F11 to open the VBA editor.
+   * Press 'Alt + F11' to open the VBA editor.

-Import the Code:
+3. Import the Code:

-Download this repository as a .zip or clone it.
+   * Download this repository as a '.zip' or clone it.

-Open the Excel workbook where you'd like to add the macros.
+   * Open the Excel workbook where you'd like to add the macros.

-Import the .bas files into your project via the VBA editor.
+   * Import the '.bas' files into your project via the VBA editor.

-How to Use
+## How to Use

-Open the workbook containing the macros.
+   * Open the workbook containing the macros.

-Run the desired macro via the VBA editor (Alt + F8) or assign it to a button in Excel.
+   * Run the desired macro via the VBA editor ('Alt + F8') or assign it to a button in Excel.

-Follow the instructions within each macro for customization.
+   * Follow the instructions within each macro for customization.

-Code Examples
+## Code Examples
 Here are a few examples of the VBA scripts included:

-Auto-Format Columns
+### Auto-Format Columns
 Sub AutoFormatColumns()
     Dim ws As Worksheet
     Set ws = ActiveSheet